JustBaneIsFine/JustBaneIsFine.github.io/README.md

 ## Job hunt
 -----

+This will be my first fully working website, which i hope will bring something new to the job marketplace..
+I plan on building everything myself, which i hope will teach me a lot.

+What it will use (this is subject to change)
+- MongoDB
+- Express
+- Nextjs
+- React- or maybe ReactNative?
+- Typescript
+- (still not sure about the css framework)

+**This project is delayed for now**
+- Priority currently goes to level 3 projects
-More information will be added soon...
+- More information will be added here once these projects are finished

 ## Contributions
 -----
-Currently only contributing to my own projects, no time for any other work..
+Currently only contributing to my own projects, no time for any other work unfortunately